Table of contents

 If we compare words instead of characters in a string, we need to be careful with two things:

-2. Increasing the array pointers by 4 (one word is 4 bytes long)
+to load individual words (instead of characters) - Increasing the array pointers by 4 (one word is 4 bytes long)